dwrobel/flatcam/README.md

 - QRCode Tool: added ability to save the generated QRCode as SVG file or PNG file
 - QRCode Tool: added the feature to save the PNG file with transparent background
 - QRCode Tool: added GUI category in Preferences window
-- QRCode Tool: shortcut key for this tool is now ALT+Q while PDF import Tool was relegated to CTRL+Q combo key shortcut
+- QRCode Tool: shortcut key for this tool is now Alt+Q while PDF import Tool was relegated to Ctrl+Q combo key shortcut
 - added a new FlatCAM Tool: Copper Fill Tool.
 It will pour copper into a Gerber filling all empty space with copper, at a clearance distance of the Gerber features
 - Copper Fill Tool: added possibility to select between a bounding box rectangular or convex hull when the reference is the geometry of the source Gerber object
 - Copper Fill Tool: cleanup on not regular tool exit